koliseoapi/help/content/users/edit.md

 - We will remove your sessions, feedback or bookmarks.
 Any session currently assigned to a published agenda will remain, but the presenter information will be removed.
 - We will reassign any existing tickets or events with sold tickets to a placeholder user, and will be archived for accounting purposes.

-## Merge user accounts

-If you use multiple different authentication providers with the same e-mail address to log in, Koliseo will automatically merge the accounts.
-To help avoid confusion, the login page displays a hint to let you know te authentication provider that you used the last time that you logged in.

 ## What's next